bovetliu/PortfolioTrackingIntro/installation_ami.md

 8. Add Storage: please refer screenshot.
 30 GB should be enough.

    ![add storage](resources/pics/aws_installation_004_add_storage.png "add storage")

+9. add tag, key: category, value: ibgateway_instance

-9. Configure Security Group: No matter you choose to use existing security group, or create new one, the bottom line is that you need to guarantee the security group has following 3 + 1 rules added:
+10. Configure Security Group: No matter you choose to use existing security group, or create new one, the bottom line is that you need to guarantee the security group has following 3 + 1 rules added:
      1. TCP 22 for SSH administration
      2. TCP 8080 for Web panel management
      3. TCP 3306 for mysql port
      4. TCP 80 reserved for future web panel management (optional)

    ![configure_security](resources/pics/aws_installation_005_configure_security.png "configure security")
-10. Review and launch, click launch, select or create a new key pair.
+11. Review and launch, click launch, select or create a new key pair.
 The bottom line is that you need to know where you stored your .pem file.
 After clicking Launch Instances, you should be able to see following:
    ![after_review_launch](resources/pics/aws_installation_006_select_keypair.png "after review launch")
    ![after_review_launch](resources/pics/aws_installation_007_after_review_launch.png "after review launch")

-11. Confirm successful running of Stockapp image.
+12. Confirm successful running of Stockapp image.
 Please go to EC2 service dashboard, then click __Running Instances__, should be able to observe the instance just launched by you.
 Copy the IP address of the instance you just launched.
 You will need it.
 In this installation guide, it is 18.223.28.159.
 This is just a temporary IP address assigned by AWS automatically.
     ![click_running_instances](resources/pics/aws_installation_008_click_running_instances.png "click running instances")
     ![check_running_instances](resources/pics/aws_installation_009_check_running_instances.png "check_running_instances")

-12. SSH into the instance
+13. SSH into the instance
     ![ssh_into_instances](resources/pics/aws_installation_010_ssh_into_instances.png "ssh into instances")
     Explanation of the commands, `chmod 400 <path_to_stockapp.pem>`, make this file readable only by yourself, revoke all other R/W/Execute accessibility of *user group* or *all*.
 This is required